 The effect of the trick:

 The spectator cuts an ordinary pack of cards in two and they and the performer take one half each.
 They each choose a card from their half, look at it and return it to the pile.
 When the two piles are put together, the two chosen cards magically come together next to each other.
+This is a relatively simple yet stunningly effective card trick and well worth the small amount of time needed to perfect it.

-Before you begin the trick:
+Before you begin this card trick:

 Ask them to give you one half and they keep the other.